gdcc/dataverse_tests/README.md

 A test normally works like this: You define the test input and the expected result and the test resolves to true if the actual result equals the expected one.

 As the test input and expected results differ from installation to installation, you need to define them before you can execute the tests.
 These test-configs can be found in the `config/installations/` directory, inside a sub-directory named after your .env-file (e. g. `aussda_production/`).
+For each installations, you now have to create a `settings.json` inside it.
+Use the `config/installations/TEMPLATE_testing-settings.json` template for it.
-Inside this must be a directory named `testing/`, in which all the core tests are placed inside the `default/` folder.
+Inside the dataverse installation folder must be a directory named `testing/`, in which all the core tests are placed inside the `default/` folder.
 Example path: `configs/installations/aussda_production/testing/default/`.

 Inside there, you then have to place for each test a config file.
 They all have the `test_` prefix and are written in JSON.
 If you want to find out how the configs work, you best check out first the tests and/or other test-configs.